-There are currently 9 research programs at Cornell that investigate pollinators.
+There are currently five research programs at Cornell that investigate pollinators.
 This research covers a broad spectrum of topics including pollinator biology, ecology, diversity, evolution, threats to pollinators, interactions between insects and plants, and pollinator management.

 The Danforth lab studies bee evolution, phylogeny, ecology and the important role that wild bees play as agricultural pollinators.
 They combine phylogenetic studies of bees based on molecular data with ecological studies of bees and their interactions with flowering plants.